Skip to content

 Emulator: Hardware and/or software that replicates exactly another computer system.
 The emulated environment can operate exactly as the original computer with full authenticity.

-Endpoint security: Endpoint security refers to securing the various endpoints on an enterprise network, defined as end-user devices like desktops, laptops, tablets, mobile devices, from unauthorized access and potential malicious attacks.
+Endpoint security: Endpoint security refers to securing the various endpoints on an enterprise network, defined as end-user devices like desktops, laptops, tablets, and mobile devices, from unauthorized access and potential malicious attacks.

 Identity and Access Management (IAM): Collection of business rules, security tools, policies, and system configurations that define the scope of privileges a specific user has to access network resources, applications, or networks, or perform a certain function on the company’s network.
 It aims to facilitate the management of established identities.